AmiyoKC/atp-tennis/README.md

 #### Dominance Score

-While, not an team sport, I  analyzed the performance of individual countries against others and explored whether there is any readily detectable "_halo_" effect in tennis; i.e. does the presence of a few superstars in country raise the level of other players from the country.
+While not a team sport, I  analyzed the performance of individual countries against others and explored whether there is any readily detectable "_halo_" effect in tennis; i.e. does the presence of a few superstars in country raise the level of other players from the country.
 To do this I constructed a metric which I'll call the Dominance Score.
 Each country gets a score for every year based on the number of players in the top-10 and the number of weeks spent in the top 10 in given year.

 #### Heat Index